 That’s a smart move, because hybrid working combines the best of both worlds: focus time and flexibility at home versus working together and socializing at the office.

-5. Implement smart office technology
+5. Implement workplace technology

 Technology is the most important tool to quickly anticipate new situations and the changing needs of employees.
 Thanks to sensors and analytics dashboards, you get insights into almost every aspect of your office, including the behavior of employees.
-This way, you can adapt workspaces almost immediately and you can set up a smart workplace strategy.
+This way, you can adapt workspaces almost immediately and you can set up a strong workplace strategy.

 On top of that, technology offers the possibility to nudge people to use the space in the best way.
 You can for example encourage certain teams to sit together.

-6. Create a future-proof workplace with a smart office platform
+6. Create a future-proof workplace

-Smart office platforms like Mapiq use WiFi, sensors, mobile applications, and integrations with building management systems to optimize the office experience for employees.
+Platforms like Mapiq use WiFi, sensors, mobile applications, and integrations with building management systems to optimize the office experience for employees.
 For example, with our platform, people can book rooms for ad-hoc meetings, book workplaces that suit their activities, locate colleagues, and easily find facilities such as coffee corners and lockers.

 The result?
 Companies that use our platform not only ensure an optimal office experience, happier employees, and higher productivity, but also less absenteeism and employee turnover.